tzok/RNAtive/README.md

 For development, the application connects to a PostgreSQL database and analysis service containers defined in the Docker Compose configuration.

+## Adapters Service

+The application uses the `rnapdbee-adapters-image` which is built from the [RNApdbee-adapters](https://github.com/rnapdbee/rnapdbee-adapters) repository.
+This service provides RNA structure analysis tools that are essential for the application's functionality.

 ## Running in CLI Mode

 The application can be run in CLI mode for command-line processing.
 To use the CLI: